Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Mei 2026 11.12.07 UTC
+- WIB: Sabtu, 30 Mei 2026 14.47.02 UTC
-- WITA: Sabtu, 30 Mei 2026 12.12.07 UTC
+- WITA: Sabtu, 30 Mei 2026 15.47.02 UTC
-- WIT: Sabtu, 30 Mei 2026 13.12.07 UTC
+- WIT: Sabtu, 30 Mei 2026 16.47.02 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: inspirational
+Kategori: technology